MSOE-CPE2600/final-project-Krueger-Williams/README.md

 # Communication Platform (Mac and Chance)

-This program uses a reverse tunnel proxy to forward TCP connections over the internet and allow for multi-client communications between between users.
+This program uses a reverse tunnel proxy to forward TCP connections over the internet and allow for multi-client communications between users.